dotnet/extensions/src/Libraries/Microsoft.Extensions.EnumStrings/README.md

 # Microsoft.Extensions.EnumStrings

 It's often necessary to convert a C# enum value to a string.
-The standard ToString() is normally used for this, but that can not be the best in terms of allocations or performance.
-This package introduces a source generator that is triggered by an attribute which produces an extension method for each enum type annotated with the attribute which can efficiently convert an enum value to a string.
+The standard `ToString()` method is normally used for this, but that can not be the best in terms of allocations or performance.
+This package introduces a source generator that is triggered by an attribute which produces an extension method for each `enum` type annotated with the attribute which can efficiently convert an enumeration value to a string.

 ## Install the package